benoitdechateauvieux/atdd-rest-api/README.md

 mvn test
 ```

-### API documentation
+### API documentation - Runtime
-The documentation of the REST API is generated with swagger.io.
+The documentation of the REST API is generated at run time by swagger.io.

 ```maven
 mvn jetty:run